qiyfoundation/Qiy-Scheme/Functional Specification.md

 An Individual can only control his Personal Data, when all concerned systems are interoperable.
 This is achieved as follows:
 * Applications exchange data and/or messages via Qiy using open standards of the Qiy Scheme (Qiy Open Standard).
-* Applications exchange described data using Data Descriptions which are available to all concerned parties.
+* Applications exchange described data using Data Descriptions which are available to all concerned parties (via the Service Library).

 ## 3.5 Governance